mer-hybris/hadk.sailfishos.org/new-device-build.rst

 Setup a device-specific target.
 This step is generally only needed when working with the HA layer because the target will contain device-specific information that is not usually needed in a target.

-Setup a device target: :doc:`scratchbox2`
+Setup a device target by going through the whole :doc:`scratchbox2` chapter.

 Create a simple ``.spec`` file that sets the correct variables and then includes ``droid-hal-device.inc``, which contains the RPM building logic: